 Orange Theory provides a full body aerobic/strength workout, and this trains parts of your upper body that aren’t relevant to running.
 Of course, this can have some subsidiary benefits to your running, especially within your core muscles.

 The key, though: While this means your running may not inhibit subsequent recovery in the upper body, it also means any nutrition and other internal recovery processes will need to invest in healing muscles not relevant to your running.
 This can slow recovery in your lower body’s relevant running muscles due to limited internal resources.
-And no, eating twice the protein won’t address it: Your body has a ceiling on how much protein it can utilize at once.
-It’s like your bank account budget (though granted becoming a millionaire won’t destroy your kidneys).
+And no, eating twice the protein won’t address it.
+Your body may ultimately utilize all the protein, but it can’t repair all the damage at once, and you’ve still got other workouts to do in the following days.

 However, someone training for ultras and marathons, who builds their training around consistent high volume and may not be fully stretched out for their goal race… might be best off skipping OT for now.
 With the time and physical effort = recovery required to put in the needed volume to aerobically prepare for such a race, you may hurt your development more taking intense circuit training classes than help it.